Blue Sky Studios: 2021–present: Post-closure

 Days after the release of The Ice Age Adventures of Buck Wild, it was reported that Disney had lost the rights of Scrat to fashion designer and artist Ivy Supersonic.
-She was said to have originally created Scrat under the name "Sqrat" and pitched the character to Fox, only to get turned down by the studio.
+She was said to have originally created Scrat under the name "Sqrat", pitched the character to Fox, and got turned down by the studio.
 Supersonic claims the studio's own documents actually identified the character in Ice Age as "Sqrat", though her creation was not saber-toothed.
 Supersonic was offered a $300,000 settlement by Fox, but she turned it down and subsequently lost in court.
 The case later went to appeal (Case # 04401 Court of Appeals, Second Circuit, NYC).
 Supersonic still had hopes of receiving damages for her claimed infringement, later winning a partial summary judgment from the Trademark Trial and Appeal Board in a reverse suit, Fox Entertainment Group and Twentieth Century Fox Film Corporation v.
 Ivy Silberstein (her real name), in which Fox had tried to prevent her from registering the trademark "SQRAT".
 Rumors originally circulated in 2020 that Disney lost the rights to the character following the trademark dispute and later circulated as Scrat was not featured in The Ice Age Adventures of Buck Wild.
 However, after the unveiling of Scrat Tales, it was revealed that Disney did not lose the rights to Scrat.

 In March 2022, amid the controversy of Disney's involvement in Florida House Bill 1557, referred to by some as the Don't Say Gay bill, and lack of criticism from CEO Bob Chapek until after the bill had passed, Insider reported that three former Blue Sky staff members stated Nimona received pushback from Disney leadership in mid-2020, centered around the film's LGBT themes and a same-sex kiss.
 Initially, Blue Sky leadership removed the same-sex kiss from "presentations to Disney, despite hoping to ultimately include it in the film, the sources said. [...]
 Blue Sky leadership eventually showed reels to staffers that included the kiss, the sources said, but the studio was shut down soon after".
-Nimona would be picked up by Annapurna Pictures in early 2022, with DNEG Animation taking over production, for release on Netflix in 2023.
+Nimona was picked up by Annapurna Pictures on April 11, 2022, with DNEG Animation finishing production, for release on Netflix on June 30, 2023.